iviviano/Algorithms/Grading/HW1.md

 Assignment Attempted:   15/15
 Problem  1:             10/10
 Problem  2:             10/10
-Problem  3:             /10
+Problem  3:             10/10
-Problem  4:             /10
+Problem  4:             10/10
-Problem  5:             /15
+Problem  5:             15/15
-Problem  6:             /10
+Problem  6:             10/10
-Problem  7:             /10
+Problem  7:             10/10
-Problem  8:             /10
+Problem  8:             10/10
-TOTAL: /100
+TOTAL: 100/100
 ```

 Great job!
-For future, it is usually a good idea to test the empty list for all procedures o
+For future, it is usually a good idea to test the empty list for most procedures operating on lists.

 Maxann